Dismantling Diet Culture

 End the cycle of undereating and overeating

-Challenge food rules, nutrition myths, and influencer misinformation
+Challenge food rules, nutrition myths, and influencer deception

 Reconnect with your body’s natural signals of hunger, fullness, and satisfaction

-Create satisfying meals and snacks that support your body’s physiology
+Create satisfying meals and snacks that support your body’s biology

 Unlearn dieting and disordered eating patterns, and relearn flexible, normal eating habits